jlywxy/mipi-lcd-sharp-ssd2828/readme.md

        | < (parallel RGB)
        v
     SSD2828 ---------> Sharp LS050T1SX01
-       ^          ^ (MIPI-DSI)
+       ^       ^ (MIPI D-PHY & DSI)
        | < (SPI)
 STM32  |
 ```
 - --
 ## Intention of the project
-1. A PCB with MIPI-DSI high-speed differential layouts and reverse voltage generator circuits is made and tested.<br>
+1. A PCB is made and tested, with MIPI D-PHY high-speed differential layouts and reverse voltage generator circuits.<br>
-Checkout <a href="sharp_dsi_pcb">sharp_dsi_pcb</a> directory for PCB(KiCad).
+Checkout <a href="sharp_dsi_pcb">sharp_dsi_pcb</a> directory for PCB designed using KiCad.

-The MIPI-DSI requires 100-Ohm differental impedance (100-Ohm of differential and 50-Ohm of single-ended).
-This board uses track width 7.1 mils, track spacing 6mils, track to copper filling area 6 mils, with board thickness of 1.6mm.

-2. Test method is using SSD2828 BIST mode and LCD bist mode(provided by R63311) to display color at full screen and using the builtin test mode in the LCD. <br>
+2. Test method is using SSD2828 BIST mode and LCD bist mode (provided by LCD driver R63311) to display color at full screen and using the builtin test mode in the LCD. <br>
 The testing signal frequency output from SSD2828 is now 992 MHz (0.99GHz), with ideal frame rate at 120 Hz.<br>
 <img src="demo2-boardtest1.jpg" width=300/>